hectorbennett/hectorbennett.com/posts/command-pattern-undo-redo-python-rust.md

 The Command struct is the first place we need to make changes and think about how we manage memory.

-For example, if we implement an example Command like this:
+For example, if we attempt to implement an example Command like this, storing a `&` reference to the graph:

 ```rust
 // rust/src/commands.rs